MEDIA

 April 13, 2021

-National Negro Opera Company House in Homewood receives $500,000 for restoration
+National Negro Opera Company House in Homewood receives $500,000 for Restoration

 A major Pittsburgh-based nonprofit is helping to bring the National Negro Opera Company House in Homewood, an important piece of the city’s Black history that has stood vacant for over 50 years, back to its former glory.